 While your doc may recommend medication for high blood pressure in some cases, here are some drug-free ways to start working toward a healthy blood pressure today, according to Harvard Health:

-- Exercise.
+Exercise.
 Working out always seems to find itself on the top of these types of lists—and for excellent reason!
-Exercise gets that blood a-flowing, improving your blood vessels’ ability to open and close, which is great for BP.
+Exercise gets that blood a-flowing, your blood vessels’ ability to relax and open, which is great for BP.
 Shoot for 150 minutes of moderate-intensity activity (like brisk walking or riding your bike) every week, per CDC recommendations.

 Diet is key.
 Healthy eating is another path to lowering your BP.
 Good foods to incorporate are fresh fruits and veggies, whole grains, fiber, and lean meats.
 As for foods to avoid, try to go easy on the sugary foods, saturated fats, and refined grains.

 Watch your weight.
 The more overweight you are, the harder your heart must work to get blood flowing around the body, so losing weight can help.
 Exercise and diet will help you get to a healthy weight for you.

 Quit smoking.
 If you’re a smoker, take steps to quit—ASAP.
 Smoking is bad for your body in many ways, including your cardiovascular health.
 In fact, it causes damage to your arteries and makes it hard for your blood vessels to do their job, which can up blood pressure.

 And go easy on the drinking.
 Too much alcohol can also raise your BP.
 Remember, everything in moderation!
 That means no more than one drink a day for women and two drinks a day for men.